MaksUnweb/rust-stock-hub/README.md

 Next, locate the database connection pool creation in `/src/includes/start_web.rs` and specify the exact database connection details.

 After this, run docker compose up -d with the standard command to pull and build the database image.
 Then, compile the project using `cargo build --release`.
 The executable file will be located at `target/release/project_name`.
+You also need to add authentication data to the migration files before compiling the project.
+Currently, the same data with the login - Admin and password 1111 is installed there in a cached format.
+The Argon2 crate was used for hashing, but perhaps soon I will make a CLI utility for hashing data.